FREQUENTLY ASKED QUESTIONS

 Why did YouQuest start as a pilot?

-We put a one-year timeframe on the pilot to demonstrate this proactive approach is feasible.
-The formal evaluation will report on outcomes for funders.
-We are confident this pilot will show that people who are engaged in their community have a better quality of life.
+The one-year timeframe on the pilot to prove this proactive approach was feasible and appealing.
+A formal evaluation report on outcomes helps inform funders and supporters about why this format works for families.
+We are confident this pilot has demonstrated best practices for the young-onset dementia diagnosis, and that people who are given the opportunity to engage in their community have a better quality of life.

 May I support a particular person or activity?